The London Beer Factory are raising the bar.

 Because this summer, they’ve launched The Bussey Beer Garden, so called because it’s on top of the Bussey Building in Peckham.
 And because there’ll be beer.
 A lot of beer.
 After all, the London Beer Factory don’t exactly make daffodils; they’re supplying 15 taps of their own unfiltered brews (ranging from their easygoing Chelsea Blonde, to their bracing Paxon IPA, to their nitro-aided Sayers Stout) to pour alongside barleypops from across the UK.

 The space itself has been put together by absurdly cool designers The Syrup Room, who’ve turned it into a colourful beer garden in the sky, with long communal tables buttressing the extraordinarily well-stocked bar from which they’re pouring all of the aforementioned hop-nectar.
 And because no beer garden would truly be complete without the smell of BBQ… there’s a BBQ.

 That part of the operation is being run by The Babek Brothers, a Devon born-and-bred pair who’ve traveled from “Istanbul to Lucknow” perfecting their kebab recipes, including the likes of the slow-cooked pork shoulder Notorious P.I.G., the lamb-loaded Kim Koftashian, and their glorious feta & paprika fries.

 Which should inspire a little more than three cheers.

-NOTE: The Bussey Beer Garden will be open every Friday & Saturday in July and August.
+NOTE: The Bussey Beer Garden will be back this May.
 You can find out more on their website HERE.